-Around 8,000 ship calls per year, almost 300 berths on quay walls for seagoing vessels totalling 43 kilometres in length, more than 2,300 freight trains per week, 4 modern container terminals, three cruise terminals and around 50 specialised in handling facilities for RoRo, general cargo shipments and bulk goods of all kinds, as well as around 7,300 logistics companies within the city limits.
+Around 8,000 ship calls per year, almost 300 berths on quay walls for seagoing vessels totalling 43 kilometres in length, around 1,300 freight trains per week, 4 modern container terminals, three cruise terminals and around 50 specialised in handling facilities for RoRo, general cargo shipments and bulk goods of all kinds, as well as around 7,300 logistics companies within the city limits.
 That is why the port of Hamburg is one of the most flexible and efficient universal ports in the world.

-The port is connected by over 100 liner services to the vast majority of the world's more than 1,000 seaports.
+The port is connected by some 100 liner services to the vast majority of the world's more than 1,000 seaports.
 Additional ports can be served via transhipment.
-136.6 million tons of freight crossed the quay walls of Germany's largest seaport in 2019.
-This included 9.3 million standard containers (TEU).
+126.3 million tons of freight crossed the quay walls of Germany's largest seaport in 2020.
+This included 8.5 million standard containers (TEU).

 State-of-the-art cargo handling technology and data communication systems, an efficient transport infrastructure and efficient feeder and hinterland connections ensure that cargo is exchanged with partners all over the world.
 The geographical location of the port and the outstanding performance of its companies make the Port of Hamburg the leading foreign trade hub in Germany.
 At the interface of international transport chains, it also fulfils an essential function as a hub for its European neighbours and international trading partners.
 Germany's largest seaport is thus of immense importance for the efficient supply of the European inland markets.